Microenterprise Home Kitchen Operation (MEHKO)

 Can I immediately begin selling homemade food?

 Not yet!
-You’ll need to apply for a Microenterprise Home Kitchen Operation (MEHKO) permit from your county.
+You’ll need to apply for a Microenterprise Home Kitchen Operation (MEHKO) permit from your county or 4 cities.

 Can I apply to get a MEHKO permit right now?